 Terms and conditions of business set out the contract between two parties.
 At the point a contract is agreed - when an offer is made and accepted - you should consider on what terms any work will be done.
 You should think about payment terms and how you would deal with a disagreement if a product or service is of an unacceptable standard.
 You also need to think about any implied terms too.
 Doing this at the right time allows terms to be incorporated into your contract.

-Our friendly, knowledgeable solicitors are here to provide all the help and advice you need so, if you’re looking for legal advice to support your business, please call us today on
+Our knowledgeable solicitors are here to provide all the help and advice you need so, if you’re looking for legal advice to support your business, please contact us today on

 01905 401 893.